bhavik-knight/5560-MRI-Project/WALKTHROUGH.md

 Watch for:
 - ✓ Patients spawn in Zone 1 (bottom)
+- ✓ Patients form a line if Admin is busy (do not stack)
 - ✓ Patients go to Admin TA and turn Maroon (Registered)
 - ✓ Porter (triangle) escorts to change rooms
 - ✓ Patients turn blue while changing